AntoineGlacet/wsl2p-remote/README.md

 ## Prerequesite
-1. install wakeonlan
+install wakeonlan
 `sudo apt install wakeolan`

-1. set windows local machine execution to RemoteSigned (req. admin rights to change permession) `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine`
+set windows local machine execution to RemoteSigned (req. admin rights to change permession) `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine`

-2. active open-ssh on windows enable and register pulic keys
+intall open-ssh on windows&linux enable and register pulic keys, make sure service start (wsl.conf boot and Powershell command)

-bug: delete weird line from ssh_config file (at the end)

-task sheduler for starting wsl

-add wake on lan to functions on client-side host windows
+bug: delete weird line from ssh_config file (at the end) on windows for public key login to not fail task sheduler for starting wsl ==> does not work yet add wake on lan to functions on client-side host windows

+3. add server-side.py to wsl.conf `[boot]` category

 ## Why it sucks

 1. need admin privilege on both client and server to setup (not to connect)
 2. go through a lot of steps and things to do something simple

+## to do
+clean, document, make it usable by someone in same use case rather simply. deal with the env, dependency and packaging...